 - Make a gratitude jar.
-Similar to a happiness jar (which you can read about here), a gratitude jar is a fantastic gift with purpose and heart.
-The jar can be inexpensive, because it’s what’s inside the vessel that counts.
+Similar to a happiness jar, a gratitude jar is a fantastic gift with purpose and heart.
+The jar can be inexpensive; it’s what’s inside that counts.
 This “I appreciate you because” or “I love you because” jar can be filled with paper notes detailing all the big and little reasons you’re thankful for that person.
 Include fond memories, quotes, song lyrics, admired traits, etc.

 Since there are so many reasons to be grateful, here are ten ideas to help you express your gratitude.

 Your presence is one of the most meaningful gifts you can give anyone, maybe the most meaningful.
 If you can provide a listening ear, your undivided attention, and your genuine interest in another, you have the capacity to change someone’s day, and maybe even their life.

 You can make your own “save the date” and promise to do something fun together — make a giant puzzle, go shopping, grab some coffee, go for a hike, anything that you both enjoy doing.
 Remember that time spent is priceless.